haroonsadaat100/mk03985-DSA-Project/README.md

 Once all the libraries and apporpriate version of python has been installed.
 Follow these steps:

-1, Open the main script named as Path_Planning, using idle.
+1, Open the main script named as Robot_Path_Planning, using idle.

 2, In this script you will have  multiple image files containing obstcales.
 Select the one you wish to observe by uncommenting that file_name.